 Here in the White Mountains, our waterfalls are wonderful in every season.
 While summertime makes a mighty display of cerulean hues and cooling mists, we’re particularly fond of the changes that wintertime brings.
-On almost every waterfall hike this time of year, adventurers will encounter overhanging pine trees laden with thick dollops of snow, and the air thundering with the roar of water rushing beneath snow.
-Meanwhile, the falls themselves turning into something truly majestic, caked in their rugged sheets of ice.
+On almost every waterfall hike this time of year, adventurers will encounter overhanging pine trees laden with thick dollops of snow, and the air thundering with the roar of water rushing beneath the snow.
+Meanwhile, the falls themselves turn into something truly majestic, caked in their rugged sheets of ice.

 There are many dreamy waterfalls in the region, and most are accessible by a short hike.
 Before you hop in your car out of sheer excitement, though, be sure to prepare for winter conditions.
 Consider bringing microspikes, crampons, or snowshoes depending on the snowpack, and take some time to review the 10 essentials for any outdoor trip.
 These items are crucial to any outdoor expedition, and even more so during seasons with unpredictable weather events and consistently frosty temperatures.

-Once you have properly prepared, it’s time take a trip to our waterfalls during one of the best seasons in the Whites.
+Once you have properly prepared, it’s time to take a trip to our waterfalls during one of the best seasons in the Whites.

-Sabbaday Falls (Kancamagus Highway, NH)
+Sabbaday Falls - Kancamagus Highway, NH

 Located 15 miles west of Conway on the Kancamagus Highway, it’s no wonder this waterfall ranks as the top spot for a short winter hike.
 The clearly marked path takes about 15 minutes on fair weather days, and reveals a series of small waterfalls tucked within a beautiful rocky flume.

 Thompson Falls - Gorham, NH